Payment Processing Companies_Web Ready Header

 3. Square

 Square has become a popular option for small businesses still in the startup or early stages of their business.
-For those with lower volume transactions, Square has low flat rates, and it also offers a free ecommerce app and point-of-sale software.
+For those with lower volume transactions, Square has low flat rates, and it also offers a free eCommerce app and point-of-sale software.

-Square’s software, including its ecommerce API, lets small businesses manage inventory and analyze customer data through its app or desktop software.
+Square’s software, including its eCommerce API, lets small businesses manage inventory and analyze customer data through its app or desktop software.
 It also accepts ACH payments via invoices.

 4. Clover

 Clover is a popular solution for small businesses in retail or restaurants.
-Its POS system — software and card reader — is one of its selling points as it’s widely available, compatible, and robust.
+Its POS system—software and card reader—is one of its selling points as it’s widely available, compatible, and robust.
 It also offers a virtual terminal for businesses that don’t want hardware.

 Clover offers flat-rate pricing with a few plans suited for businesses of different transaction volumes.
-It integrates with QuickBooks and Xero for finance management and has partnerships with social, ecommerce, and online platforms.
+It integrates with QuickBooks and Xero for finance management and has partnerships with social, eCommerce, and online platforms.

 5. TSYS